amraabdallah/text-manipulation-validate-text-file-data/README.md

 ## Scripts

-I created two scripts _with the same funcionality_ which can process the text file to get the desired output
+I created two scripts _with the same functionality_ which can process the text file to get the desired output
 * The first one is a bash shell script [textMan.sh](./textMan.sh)
 * The other is a python script [textMan.py](./textMan.py)